01 of 06

 Weak Flame Caused by Improper Exhaust Gas Recirculation

-When a direct-vent system has its air intake and exhaust vents improperly installed on the outside of the home, it can create a problem of "short-circuiting," allowing exhaust gases into the combustion air intake.
+When a direct-vent system has its air intake and exhaust vents improperly installed on the outside of the home, it can create a problem of "short-circuiting," allowing exhaust gases to flow back into the combustion air intake pipe.

 This can happen when the air intake and exhaust vents are too close together and exhaust vent gases—which consist mostly of water vapor, carbon dioxide, and carbon monoxide—are drawn back into the combustion air intake vent.
 The result is that air reaching the furnace does not have enough oxygen for proper combustion.

 This problem can be avoided by use of a concentric vent kit or by properly installing both vents in a two-pipe system.
-This is probably a job for your HVAC contractor.Continue to 4 of 6 below.
+Fixing this problem is probably a job for your HVAC contractor.Continue to 4 of 6 below.

 04 of 06

 Failure to Ignite Caused by a Clogged Condensate Drain